 Greenheart Travel High School in Italy alum, Natalie Berger, explains how her exchange program in Italy changed her life in her TedX talk:

 Can’t commit to going during the school year?
-Check out our 2-4 week summer option in Florence here.
+Check out our summer language camp in Florence!

 Please note there is a non-negotiable $450 late application fee for any applications received after the stated application deadline.